 Department Name/Job Location:

 This position is in the Department of Washington University IT.
-The position is located at 4480 Clayton.
-This position is for the Medical School Campus.
+This position is for the Danforth Campus.

-Under moderate supervision, provides support of desktop computer systems and other technology-based systems for University staff, faculty and students.
-Desktop support provides technical support for computer operating systems, software, hardware and networking.
-This level requires a broad understanding of all standard enterprise office technologies to effectively support customer technical needs.
+Under moderate supervision, provides support of personal computers and student facing systems for Danforth residential students.
+Student Technology Services staff provides technical support for computer hardware, network access and technical services needed by residential students.
+This position requires a broad understanding of all standard enterprise office technologies to effectively provide consulting and technical support and systems used by students on Danforth campus.

 PRIMARY DUTIES AND RESPONSIBILITIES:

-Desktop support: Provides daily support for the computing desktop; including operating system, software installation and maintenance, and hardware.
+Desktop support: Provides daily support for the computing desktop; including operating system, software installation and maintenance, and hardware of Student Technology Services..
 Respond to assigned tickets.
 Evaluates, prioritizes, resolves problems and requests, or escalates to appropriate support areas.
 Acts as the front-facing support liaison for all desktop-related support issues.
 Provides support documentation for Tier 1 Service Desk.
 Collaborates with higher level technical areas on planning and issue resolution.
 Prioritize work load to appropriately respond to customer needs and demands.
 Acts as a liaison between customers and senior technical staff.

 Project facilitation: Complete tasks associated with projects or activities that relate to the desktop support environment, such as system upgrades, system integration and system administration.